hdusoftsec/MultiFuzz/README.md

 Fuzzing Multiparty Protocols like Pub/Sub Protocols

 ## Usage
-MultiFuzz need to work with [desockmulti](https://github.com/zyingp/desockmulti).
+MultiFuzz needs to work with [desockmulti](https://github.com/zyingp/desockmulti).
 Please install it first.

-Then, similar with [AFL](https://github.com/google/AFL).
-Run MultiFuzz as follows:
+Then, similar with [AFL](https://github.com/google/AFL), run MultiFuzz as follows:

 `LD_PRELOAD=/path/to/desockmulti/desockmulti.so ./afl-fuzz -d -i testcase_dir -o findings_dir –-/path/to/program [...params...]`

-We also put some testcases we used under ./testcases/MultiFuzz/ if you are interested.
+We also put some testcases we used under ./testcases/MultiFuzz/ if you are interested in.

 ## Others
 If you use MutiFuzz/desockmulti, please kindly help to cite our paper: